freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 {% endhighlight %}

-I think the interesting bit to notice here is that we will blow up with an exception the first time *brokenFunction* is called for partition id 0.
-There will also be a timeout triggered for the last message (30 times 100 will put it at the limit of 3 seconds for userTTL).
+The happy path here is to print out one line per message containing the offset in ms since the program was started together with the fiber id, partition id and how many times the function has been called for that partition.

+To make things a little more interesting, the *brokenFunction* will throw an **IllegalArgumentException* (gasp!) for the first invocation of partition id 0.
+Because of that we would expect the first thing we see to be a stack trace, rather than the happy path message.

+Another little thing to watch out for is that *brokenFunction* will perform a delay based on (100 * partitionId)ms, so for partition ids larger than 30 we'll end up exceeding the configured userTTL duration of 3 seconds.

 Let's have a look at the output from running this.

-{% highlight bash %}
+{% highlight console %}

-Published 53 out of 53
+Published 34 out of 34
 Fiber failed.
-An unchecked error was produced. java.lang.IllegalArgumentException: Offset: 623ms Fiber: 265, n = 0 (call #1)
+An unchecked error was produced. java.lang.IllegalArgumentException: Offset: 605ms Fiber: 76, n = 0 (call #1)
     at freskog.concurrency.app.PartitioningDemo$.$anonfun$brokenUserFunction$7(PartitioningDemo.scala:27)
-    at ...
+    at ..

-Fiber:265 was supposed to continue to: at ...
+Fiber:76 was supposed to continue to: a future continuation at ..

-Fiber:265 execution trace:
+Fiber:76 execution trace:
   at freskog.concurrency.app.PartitioningDemo$.brokenUserFunction(PartitioningDemo.scala:25)
   at freskog.concurrency.app.PartitioningDemo$.brokenUserFunction(PartitioningDemo.scala:25)
   at freskog.concurrency.app.PartitioningDemo$.brokenUserFunction(PartitioningDemo.scala:24)
   at freskog.concurrency.app.PartitioningDemo$.brokenUserFunction(PartitioningDemo.scala:24)
   at freskog.concurrency.app.PartitioningDemo$.brokenUserFunction(PartitioningDemo.scala:24)
-  at ...
+  at ..

-Fiber:265 was spawned by:
+Fiber:76 was spawned by:

-Fiber:2 was supposed to continue to: a future continuation at freskog.concurrency.partition.Partition$.safelyPerformAction(Partition.scala:71) at ...
+Fiber:2 was supposed to continue to: a future continuation at freskog.concurrency.partition.Partition$.safelyPerformAction(Partition.scala:71) a future continuation at ..

 Fiber:2 execution trace:
   at freskog.concurrency.partition.Partition$.safelyPerformAction(Partition.scala:71)
   at freskog.concurrency.partition.Partition$.startConsumer(Partition.scala:74)
-  at ...
+  at ..

 Fiber:2 was spawned by:

-Fiber:1 was supposed to continue to: a future continuation at freskog.concurrency.app.PartitioningDemo$.program(PartitioningDemo.scala:40) at ...
+Fiber:1 was supposed to continue to: a future continuation at freskog.concurrency.app.PartitioningDemo$.program(PartitioningDemo.scala:40) a future continuation at ..

 Fiber:1 execution trace:
   at freskog.concurrency.partition.Partition$.producer(Partition.scala:103)
   at freskog.concurrency.partition.Partition$.producer(Partition.scala:95)
   at freskog.concurrency.app.PartitioningDemo$.program(PartitioningDemo.scala:39)
   at freskog.concurrency.partition.Partition$Live$$anon$1.partition(Partition.scala:28)
-  at ...
+  at ..

 Fiber:1 was spawned by: